AlexMabry/grafana.org/content/blog/2019-04-11-visualizations-preview.md

 cover_image = "/assets/img/blog/bargauge/cover.jpg"
 cover_opacity = "0.3"
 cover_blur = "3px"
-description = "Preview upcoming Grafana visualizations that are being worked on right now!" excerpt = "A new panel and component architecture is finally starting to bear fruit in terms of new visualizations and capabilities.
+description = "Get a sneak peak of our upcoming Grafana visualizations that are being worked on right now!" excerpt = "A new panel and component architecture is finally starting to bear fruit in terms of new visualizations and capabilities.
 Get a sneak peak of our new visualizations and learn how you can try them out right now." categories = ["Grafana"]
 +++